vashshawn/Pingvin-master/doc/getting-started.md

 Blocks and transactions are identified by unique *hashes*.
 Let's find the *[coinbase transaction](https://www.javatpoint.com/coinbase-transaction)* of block 69.

 > **Note:** To be able to query transactions not related to your own wallet, like in this example, you will need to enable the `-txindex` option.
-This options requires the Dogecoin Core software to re-index the entire blockchain, and can take up to several hours.
+This options requires the Pingvincoin Core software to re-index the entire blockchain, and can take up to several hours.

 First, request the information about block 69: